miccoli/pyownet/docs/intro.rst

 Introduction
 ============

-pyownet is a pure Python package for interfacing to a 1-Wire network via OWFS.
+*pyownet* is a pure Python client library for accessing a 1-Wire network using an OWFS owserver.
 A brief introduction to the main components with which pyownet interacts is given below.

 1-Wire
 ------